arm61/pylj/docs/source/ideal-gas-law.md

 dense = run(100, 100, 40, 2000, sample.RDF, draw_every=20)
 ```

 With twenty particles there is one peak, at the minimum of the potential, and beyond it $g(r)$ settles to one: a particle has a neighbour at the well minimum more often than chance, and no order beyond that.
-In the dilute limit the height of the peak is the Boltzmann factor of the well depth, $\exp(\epsilon / k_B T)$, which is 3.1 at 100 K, and the dilute run is long because a curve from twenty particles takes many frames to converge.
-With a hundred particles in the same box the first peak sharpens and a second and third appear at twice and three times the distance.
+In the dilute limit the height of the peak is the Boltzmann factor of the well depth, $\exp(\epsilon / k_B T)$, which is 3.1 at 100 K; the run gives a little more, because twenty particles in this box are not quite the dilute limit.
+The dilute run is long because a curve from twenty particles takes many frames to converge.
+With a hundred particles in the same box a second and third peak appear at twice and three times the distance, and the first is pushed a little lower as the shells crowd it.
 These are the shells of neighbours of a liquid.
 The axis is in metres, with a factor of 1e-9 printed in its corner.

 ## Argon at standard temperature and pressure